italia/eudi-wallet-it-docs/docs/en/pid-eaa-issuance.rst

     - **Description**
     - **Reference**
   * - **credential_definition**
     - JSON object containing the detailed description of the credential type.
-It MUST have at least the **type** sub claims which is a JSON array containing the type values the Wallet SHALL request in the Credential Request.
+It MUST have at least the **vct** sub claims which is a JSON array containing the type values the Wallet SHALL request in the Credential Request.
 It MUST be set in accordance to the type of the requested PID/(Q)EAA that is obtained from the PID/(Q)EAA Issuer metadata.
 In the case of the PID it MUST be set to ``PersonIdentificationData``.
     - `[OIDC4VCI.
 Draft 13] <https://openid.bitbucket.io/connect/openid-4-verifiable-credential-issuance-1_0.html>`_.
   * - **format**
     - Format of the Credential to be issued.
 This MUST be `vc+sd-jwt`.